Fern-Aerell/RagdollPlayerWhenShot/README.md

 ## Installation
 1. Place `RagdollPlayerWhenShot.dll` in the `scripts` folder in the GTA V directory.
 2. Ensure that the required files are installed and set up correctly.

-## Changelog
-- Bug Fixes
-- The duration of the ragdoll increases as the player's health decreases.
-- If the player is stuck in a ragdoll due to continuous shooting, they can hold the jump button to stand up while ragdolling.

 ## Author
 **Fern Aerell**